If you’ve got diabetes, you need to be aware of the risks involved when you’re driving. If you know the risks, you can take steps to manage them.

 In some situations, you may need to refrain from driving.
 If you have a mild hypoglycaemic episode, we recommend that you don’t drive for at least an hour, to give your brain time to recover.

 If you have a severe hypoglycaemic episode (eg when you need someone else’s help to deal with it), you shouldn’t drive for 24 hours.
-If you have several hypoglycaemic episodes, you should talk to your doctor before you return to driving.
+If you have several hypoglycaemic episodes, you should talk to your health practitioner before you return to driving.

 Your driving ability could be affected by long-term complications of diabetes, such as eyesight deterioration and the loss of normal sensation in your feet.
-Check with your doctor.
+Check with your health practitioner.

 Sometimes a driver with diabetes may be issued with a licence that has certain conditions attached.
 The conditions will depend on: